xavierpriour/mailto-link/README.md

 or if links should open a popup on the same page (`popup`).
  Acceptable options are described in the appropriate action section below.

-You can set options in three ways:
+You can set options in three ways (possibly at the same time):

 - Pass them as an object to the `init()` function
 ```javascript